Wednesday, March 10, 2010

 Now, why does this matter to crafters?

-Because I see a lot of crafters using licensed characters in ways that break copyright laws.
-If you are using a character, logo, name or image that someone else created on a craft you've made you can't sell those crafts.
-Not in your Etsy store, at a craft fair or any where else unless you have permission from whoever owns the copyright.
-If you so sell them without permission you're breaking copyright laws.
+If you are using a character, logo, name or image that someone else created on a craft you've made you cannot legally sell those crafts unless you obtain permission from the owner of that property.
+Not in your Etsy store, not at a craft fair or any where else for that matter.
+If you do you are breaking laws and infringing on the copyright of that property.

 Does this mean I can't create a handmade shirt for my daughter with her favorite cartoon character on it?

 No, you can make your daughter all the shirts she wants because that's for personal use.
 What you can't do turn those shirts into your new business and outfit all the kids in your daughters class with handmade shirts featuring their favorite cartoon characters.
-Personal use is different from commercial use.

 So why are these laws in place?